mweel1/usa_high_level/e-check/index.md

 There are conflicting approaches to returning money when fraudulent transactions take place in the market making consumers confused on policies.

 Furthermore, our current government has no safeguards to transaction business unless its with a 3rd party corporations.
-This is a security risk for our company.
+This is a security risk for our country.
 Visa and Mastercard could become an risk one day for business reasons the US could not control.

 The United Stated E-check system provides the ability for both United States seller and buyers the ability to register their bank accounts and transfer money between each other in their operating systems.